-Current students and alumni (graduates of degree or certificate programs) may print out unofficial copies of their academic records (tracking sheets) from WebAdvisor Self-Service.
+Current students may print out unofficial copies of their academic records (tracking sheets) from WebAdvisor Self-Service.

 Official transcripts of credit earned at other institutions which have been presented for admission and transfer credit purposes become the property of Fielding Graduate University and will not be returned or copied.
 Copies of these transcripts must be requested from the originating institution, except in cases where the prior school has closed down from operation.